drykvf/Bitcoin_Pred_022023/README.md

 <img width="432" alt="image" src="https://github.com/drykvf/Bitcoin_Pred_022023/assets/121190573/cf473c38-c713-464c-a45d-1de13fb51160">

-RMSE test error: 17854
+RMSE test error: 14429

-The naïve model forecast graph is displayed above, it is not pretty much god prediction to interpret.
+ii.
+The naïve model forecast graph is displayed above, it is a bad prediction to interpret.
 Naive method isn’t suited for datasets with high variability.
-My root mean squared error is very high.
+I have extreme high RMSE score.
+This naive model uses the actual observed prices from the last period as the forecast for the next period, without considering any predictions or factor adjustments. iii.
 I should try different methods and parameters for better prediction.

-## B.	ARIMA MODEL
+## B.	ARIMA MODEL DAILY CLOSING PRICE

 ARIMA model is useful in the cases where the time series is non-stationary.
 And the differencing is required to make the time series stationary.
 Most often, it happens when the data is non-stationary the predictions, we get from the ARIMA model are worse or not that accurate.
-I will use ARIMA model because of the non-stationary data, I need to specify AR and MA terms for my model.
+I will use ARIMA model because of my non-stationary data, I need to specify AR and MA terms for my model.
 ARIMA models are denoted with the notation seasonal parameter as well as ARIMA(p, d, q).
 These three parameters emphasize seasonality, trend, and noise in data.

 •	The 1st parameter corresponds to the lagging (past values - AR term),